-Anonymous asked: You've undoubtedly already received this question, but how did you come up with the unique format in which you wrote AoK?
+Anonymous said: You've undoubtedly already received this question, but how did you come up with the unique format in which you wrote AoK?
 I found it really interesting.

 The structure of the book was all about trying to deconstruct what makes a story work, what organizational tactics help a narrative make sense in the mind of one’s audience.

 This is something Colin struggles with very openly, but in a way all the characters in the novel are dealing with the problem of story—or at least the problem of collecting and sharing their stories in a way that will make people listen and pay attention.